Our Guide to Foraging

 Rosa canina L.

-The rose is well known for its prized beauty and fragrance.
-Once it has flowered and autumn approaches, the petals fall to the ground and are replaced by the rosehips.
-These ruby jewels are decorated across hedgerows and woodland edges.
-Many consider this a superfood – packed with nutrients and medicinal properties.
+The rose is well known for its prized beauty and fragrance, as well as its nutritional content and medicinal properties.
+Once it has flowered and autumn approaches, the petals fall to the ground and are replaced by the rose hips, ruby jewels that decorate the hedgerows and woodland edges.

 How To Identify

 Oval with a dark green tint and toothed edges, these leaves usually grow symmetrical and can be found in clusters of 3 – 9.

 Many different sizes from oval to oblong, rose hips can vary in colour from red to orange with small wisps of hair poking out the bottom of the fruit and a small pip in the centre.
 The much loved garden roses are generally much larger, with a more bulbous hip compared to the smaller, more oblong wild rose hip.

 Commonly available throughout the UK, you’ll find wild rose bushes in hedgerows, roadsides and woodland edges – as well as cultivated roses in many gardens.
 A general rule of thumb would be to pick these berries when they are vibrant in colour, with no green showing.